tshort/mdpad/README.md

 ## Current status

 Everything's pretty much alpha stage right now.
-The main code is less than 200 lines of code.
+The main code is about 200 lines of code.
 Many of the libraries used (Flot, yaml-js, showdown, etc.) are pretty mature.

 MIT licensed.